Grammostola pulchra

 🪳 Feeding

 Feed crickets, roaches, locusts, and occasional worms sized to the abdomen.
-Size meals to the animal, not to appetite alone.
-Babies or slings eat smaller meals more often; adults usually eat less often and should be kept in lean, muscular condition.
-Remove uneaten insect prey before a tarantula molts, and avoid handling snakes for at least 48 hours after meals.
+Use the abdomen and recent molt or feeding history to judge meal size, not appetite alone.
+Spiderlings eat smaller meals more often; adults usually eat less often and should stay lean rather than swollen.
+Remove uneaten prey promptly, especially before a molt.

 🥚 Breeding